Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Forced Turbulence

 where $F\left(v,\bm{x}\right)$ is given by

 Here, $\mathcal{A}$ is the amplitude and $n$ is the number of random modes.
-The random amplitudes $c_{i}\left(v\right)$ are drawn from a normal distribution with zeros mean and variance $\Delta v$ while random phases $\theta_{i}\left(v\right)$ drawn from a uniform distribution.
-Both of these random variables update every $\Delta v$ times.
-Such a choice \prettyref{eq:choice_random_driving} provides a slowly varying driving between each interval $\left(t,t+\Delta v\right)$.
+The random amplitudes $c_{i}\left(v\right)$ are drawn from a normal distribution with zero mean and variance $\Delta v$ while random phases $\theta_{i}\left(v\right)$ are drawn from a uniform distribution.
+Both of these random variables update every $\Delta v$.
+The source is then constructed by periodic interpolation between randomly drawn values, yielding a deterministic driver within each interval, similar in spirit to \citep{DrivenBlackHoles2021}.
 We set $n=200$, $\mathcal{A}=0.02$, $L=1500$ and $\Delta v=20\delta v$, where $\delta v$ is the numerical time step.
-The driving force is imposed around a band limited ring in momentum space at $k_{f}\pm\delta k$ with $k_{f}\backsimeq100$ and $\delta k=1$.
-This driving scale is selected near to the minimal numerical resolution, which enables us to maximize the exploration of the inverse cascade and to extend the inertial range as much as possible.
+The driving force is imposed around a band-limited ring in momentum space at $k_{f}\pm\delta k$ with $k_{f}\simeq 100$ and $\delta k=1$.
+This driving scale is selected near the minimal numerical resolution, which enables us to maximize the exploration of the inverse cascade and widen the inertial range as much as possible.
 The initial gravity configuration is chosen as a Schwarzschild-$\mathrm{AdS}_{4}$ black hole,

-which corresponds to a conformal fluid in thermal state with universal shear viscosity over entropy ratio \citep{ViscosityStronglyInteracting2005}.
+which corresponds to a conformal fluid in a thermal state with universal shear viscosity over entropy ratio \citep{ViscosityStronglyInteracting2005}.